Articles

 Heart attack

 A heart attack generally causes chest pain for more than 15 minutes.
 The pain may be mild or severe.
-Some heart attacks strike suddenly, but many people have warning signs hours or days in advance.
+Some heart attacks happen suddenly.
+But sometimes warning symptoms happen hours or days in advance.

 In women, chest pain is not always severe or even the most noticeable symptom.
-Women tend to have more-vague symptoms, such as nausea or back or jaw pain, which may be more intense than the chest pain.
+Women tend to have more-vague symptoms, such as nausea or back or jaw pain.
+These symptoms may be more intense than the chest pain.

 If you or someone else may be having a heart attack, follow these first-aid steps:

-- Call 911 or emergency medical assistance.
-Don't ignore the symptoms of a heart attack.
-If you can't get an ambulance or emergency vehicle to come to you, have a neighbor or a friend drive you to the nearest hospital.
-Drive yourself only if you have no other option.
-Because your condition can worsen, driving yourself puts you and others at risk.
+- Call 911 or emergency medical help.
+If an ambulance or emergency vehicle can't come to you, have someone drive you to the nearest hospital.
+Drive yourself only if there are no other options.

 - Take nitroglycerin, if prescribed.
-If you think you're having a heart attack and your doctor has previously prescribed nitroglycerin for you, take it as directed.
+If you think you're having a heart attack and your healthcare professional has previously prescribed nitroglycerin for you, take it as directed.
 Don't take anyone else's nitroglycerin.